 For as long as she can remember, Silvia Hengstenberg has been looking at houses with her family.
 Her mother, her mother’s sisters, her grandparents… Seven years ago, she and her mother Sylvia Girón took on the renovation of a family estate, Sylvia as interior designer and Silvia using her hotel consultant skills.
 They enjoyed the experience so much that they decided to go into business together.
 Today, the mother-and-daughter team are The Sibarist, a 360-degree property service based in Madrid, that brings together management, hospitality, interior design and art.
-And we are fortunate to have a number of their homes in our collection, in Madrid and farther afield in destinations like Ibiza.
+And we are fortunate to have a number of their homes in our collection.
 We sat down with them to find out more, starting with…

 What is a Sibarist exactly?